 Give your child a say

 Empowerment is powerful in altering your child’s attitude towards a negative action such as blocking apps.
-When informing them about your decision, allow your child to have a say in what goes into it: Can he/she use the app on weekends, or maybe after he/she completes his/her homework?
-Another concession is to allow for app usage only when he/she uses it alongside you.
+When informing them about your decision, allow your child to have a say in what goes into it: Can your child use the app on weekends, or maybe after their homework has been completed?
+Another concession is to allow for app usage only when your child uses it alongside you.
 If you are blocking an app hoping to curb a growing addiction, it is also empathetic to understand that addiction cannot be stopped overnight.

 However, be clear and firm with the agreed boundaries and consequences that are established at this point in time.
 This can diminish later conflict should your child, for instance, figure out your password restrictions or find a third-party software to bypass the app block.